Register to get access to free programming courses with interactive exercises

 • Working with animations

-The advantages of using the transform property in animation will be discussed in the corresponding course.
-In short, browsers process motion animations using translate() faster than they do using positioning.
+We will discuss the advantages of using the transform property in animation in the corresponding course.
+In short, browsers process motion animations using translate() faster than they use the positioning.

-In this case, it's useful to know the difference regarding the use of percentage values as soon as we start looking at transformations.
-This is a point that's often forgotten and leads to extra time being wasted when developing pages.
+In this case, we should know the difference regarding percentage values as soon as we start looking at transformations.
+Often, it is a forgotten point that leads to the waste of time in developing pages.
 In the example below, there are two squares.
-They're initially centered in their columns, after which the following properties are applied:

 • Number 1 square: translateX(50%)